-Jim Elliot plaque changed to remove reference 'savage Indians'
+Jim Elliot plaque changed to remove 'savage Indians' reference

 A memorial plaque for celebrated missionary Jim Elliot is to be re-worded because of offensive language, Wheaton College has announced.